wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_node_peer-list_active.md

 ---
-title: xem:/node/peer-list/active \[GET\]
+title: xem:/node/peer-list/active - NEM
-description: Gets an array of active nodes in the neighborhood that are selected forbroadcasts.
+description: Example code for the xem:/node/peer-list/active rest method. Сomplete guide on how to use xem:/node/peer-list/active rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters